How much do tattoos cost?

 Can you quote me a price over the phone?
 How about via e-mail?

+We cannot quote over the phone.
 It’s almost impossible for us to give an accurate quote without speaking to you directly and seeing the design, where you want your tattoo and how much time will be involved.

 What if I don’t like my tattoo after it’s done?